Position

 How much does a Test Technician make?

-A Test Technician plays a key role in ensuring products meet quality standards.
-They earn a solid income for their work.
-The average yearly salary for a Test Technician is around $56,324.
-This figure can vary based on experience, location, and the specific industry.
+Test Technicians play a vital role in ensuring that products meet quality standards.
+They earn a solid salary that reflects their important work.
+The average yearly salary for a Test Technician is around $57,095.
+This means that most Test Technicians can expect to make at least this amount each year.

 View Test Technician jobs nearby